Karl Bodmer: Missouri River expedition

-Later life

 After completing the expedition, Bodmer returned to Germany with Prince Maximilian, then traveled to France.
 In Paris he had many of his paintings from the expedition (81 in total) reproduced as aquatints.
 The Prince had these images incorporated into his book of the expedition, which was first published in German in Koblenz as Reise in das innere Nord-Amerika in den Jahren 1832 bis 1834 in two volumes from 1839 to 1841.
-Its English translation, Maximilian Prince of Wied’s Travels in the Interior of North America, during the years 1832–1834, was published in London in 1843-1844.
+Its English translation, Maximilian Prince of Wied’s Travels in the Interior of North America, during the years 1832–1834, was published in London in 1843–1844.

-Bodmer moved permanently to Barbizon, France, and later became a French citizen.
+Bodmer then moved to Barbizon, France, and later became a French citizen.
 Recorded as Jean-Charles Bodmer, he went by "Charles Bodmer".
 He became a member of the Barbizon School, a group of painters who specialized in landscapes and works featuring animals.
-He worked in a variety of genres: painting, etching, wood engraving and illustration.
+He worked in a variety of genres, including painting, etching, wood engraving, and illustration.
 Among his well-known works from this period was La Foret en Hiver (Interior of the forest in winter), exhibited at the Salon 1850 in Paris.
 It was painted at Fontainebleau forest.
 Bodmer also made an engraving of his painting, and reproductions were popular in the 1860s.
 Impressionist Claude Monet later painted the same trees, titling his painting The Bodmer Oak.
 This scene was the subject as well of numerous photographs in the 1870s.

 His last years were difficult, as his illustrations became out of style, and he was affected by illness and poverty.

+Death

 Bodmer died in Paris, shortly after receiving his French citizenship.
-He is buried in Chailly-en Biere, at the entrance of the Fontainebleau forest which he loved so much.
-His three sons-Charles, Rodolphe and Henri, were colorful characters of the community of artists and poachers in Barbizon.
+He is buried in Chailly-en-Bière, at the entrance of the Fontainebleau forest.
+His three sons, Charles, Rodolphe and Henri, were colorful characters of the community of artists and poachers in Barbizon.

+Legacy

-Although Bodmer is still relatively unknown in France, a first exhibition was dedicated to his works in September 2021 in the city of Barbizon.
+Although Bodmer is still relatively unknown in France, a first exhibition was dedicated to his works in September 2021 in Barbizon.